myDevicesIoT/cayenne-docs/docs/FEATURES.md

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602145622/Triggers-000.jpg" width="600" height="376" alt="Triggers"><br/></p>

    From here, you can fill in all the details required for creation of your trigger.
 When creating a new trigger, the empty screen serves as an overview of the creation process.

-Example: **IF** my device senses something, **THEN** do something in response.
+All triggers follow the general format of **IF** my device senses something, **THEN** do something in response.

-1. Let’s begin by giving our trigger a name.
+3. Let’s begin by giving our trigger a name.
 Enter **“Arduino Uno TMP36 is above 80, Turn on Raspberry Pi Light Switch”** into the Trigger Name field.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602145732/Triggers-01.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>

-2. We’re going to trigger a light turning on when a temperature sensor on the Arduino device is above 80 degrees.
+4. We’re going to trigger a light turning on when a temperature sensor on the Arduino device is above 80 degrees.
 The TMP36 temperature sensor is located on our Arduino device, so drag & drop the **Arduino** device into the **IF** statement.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602145843/Triggers-02.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>

-3. After selecting the TMP36 temperature sensor, we can choose whether we want to trigger an action if temperature is above or below a certain value.
+5. After selecting the TMP36 temperature sensor, we can choose whether we want to trigger an action if temperature is above or below a certain value.

    We want to react to the temperature being high, so we select **Temperature** from the list and select **Temperature Above** in the options presented and choose 80 degrees for this example.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602145950/Triggers-03.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>

-4. We want to take action once the temperature is high by turning on the light in our **Raspberry Pi*.
+6. We want to take action once the temperature is high by turning on the light in our **Raspberry Pi*.
 Drag & drop the Raspberry Pi device into the **THEN** statement area.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602150032/Triggers-04.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>

-5. We can now choose an action to take on our **Raspberry Pi**.
+7. We can now choose an action to take on our **Raspberry Pi**.
 Since we want to turn on the light, select **Light Switch** from the actions list and then choose On from the list of options available.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602150131/Triggers-05.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>

-6. We’re done!
+8. We’re done!
 Click **Save Trigger** to complete our trigger and return to the Triggers list where our new trigger is shown.

    <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160602150219/Triggers-06.jpg" width="600" height="376" alt="Triggers"><br/><br/></p>